EricLBuehler/candle/README.md

 #### Tracking down errors

-You can set `RUST_BACKTRACE=1` to be provided with backtraces when a candle error is generated.
+You can set `RUST_BACKTRACE=1` to be provided with backtraces when a lantern error is generated.

 #### CudaRC error